imanabu/dcmWebMwlTestGen/README.md

 And by default it should be listening at the Port 3000 of your local system.

-## What Works
+## What Works For This Version and What Does Not

-### Bare-Bone QIDO-GET Behavior
+### Bare-Bone DICOM Web QIDO-GET Behavior

 `http://localhost:3000/api/studies`

-We really do not need any fancy QIDO query stuff here.
+We really do not need any fancy QIDO query param stuff here.
 So no date range query nor element level query is supported.
 (You are welcome to add those things.
 Just fork it.)
 Go ahead and specify them but they will be ignored.

-One query parameter it supports is `?limit=number` so that you can generate specific number of entries at a time, and it will be very quick to do so.
+Only exception to that is that it supports `?limit=number` so that you can pull 100's and 1000's of entries at a time, and it will be very quick to do so.
+In this case the limit is used as a requested number of entry you'd want to generate.

-The default is set to 10.
+The default is hardwired to 10.

 Example with Limit: `http://localhost:3000/api/studies?limit=1000`